qgustavor/megajs-docs/docs/tutorial/login.md

 :::info

-It is recommended to set up an user-agent as MEGA uses it to identify clients, which can help finding issues.
-The library will default to `megajs/{version}` (where `{version}` is the library version).
+It is recommended to set up an user-agent as MEGA uses it to identify clients, which can help solving issues.
+The library will default to `megajs/{version}` (where `{version}` is the library version) in non-browser environments (as setting an user-agent on Firefox causes CORS issues).

 :::